henrycharlesworth/big2online/README.md

 # Big 2 Multiplayer Game - Made Using Node.js
 Multiplayer card game implementation of the four player card game called "Big 2".
-Work in progress (and currently no available live demo).
+Work in progress (and currently no available live demo although see <a href="https://www.henrycharlesworth.com/singlePlayerBig2">here</a> for a single player implementation against my extremely basic "AI").

 ## Features
 * Login with FB/Twitter/Local account